robobenklein/robobenklein.github.io/_posts/2023-03-26-why-android-gesture-navigation-sucks.md

 > **Why** can I not get used to Android's gesture navigation?

 When AOSP / Google broke the 2-button navigation I had been using, I switched to gesture nav thinking it shouldn't be too difficult to switch, but I was wrong.
 Immediately after switching I noticed how often I would swipe too fast and end up "pressing the home button" instead.
 This got really annoying very quickly and forced me back to 3-button for the time, which has it's own problems I wrote about above.
 (Especially on the Motorola Edge, which has a giant screen and extreme edge curves, making the other navigation experiences even worse.)

+Now I'm stuck, with some devices using 3-button, some using gesture navigation, and only my old, outdated, and insecure devices remain with the good old 2-button navigation that I miss.
+I absolutely intend to reference this post in the future, but all I really want is my old navigation back.

 # What about iOS?